About Maine Coons

 We haven't done this on a whim, however.
 This journey has been quite an emotional roller-coaster.
 We've had to earn our place (and still have a way to go).
 We respect those breeders who have been breeding and showing for years, decades even.
 I hope to learn as much as I can from those who are generous enough to share their time and knowledge.

-We've started to show Kuro, our companion boy, and this is for experience only, as companions are judged on temperament and grooming.
-It's a bit of fun and just helping us 'ease' into the process.
+Kuro, our companion boy, was the first to be shown around the end of 2019, and this was for experience only.
+Companions are judged on temperament, grooming, coat colour.
+It's a bit of fun and really helped us 'ease' into the process.

 Transparency and honesty is the BIGGEST thing for us.
 We are strong believers that we've all made mistakes, but our true character is shown with how we pick ourselves back up and learn from those mistakes.
 Actions are always louder than words.